Who we are:

 Control system on Blown Away

 As with Natasha’s previous boats, the sip puff system was designed and built by our father, Gary Lambert.
 The previous systems had to be adapted to accommodate 2 helm positions, linking up with steering and sail trim as well autopilot.
-The seating at each helm has been adapted to allow Natasha full access and visibility whilst controlling the boat.
+The seating at each helm has been adapted to allow Natasha full access and visibility whilst controlling the boat, she is also able to help from her standing frame, which can be strapped down in rough seas in the centre of the cockpit.

 There have been many other adaptations/alterations made to this boat which, whilst not an exhaustive list, include;